 Perhaps you’ve gotten yourself in big trouble.
 Your parents, friends, neighbors and even the culprit know about it.
 There is only one left that needs convincing: the court.

 Being in a legal proceeding is already stressful in itself.
 There is no better way to make it worse than through previously posted statuses on social media.
-When the government investigates, it’s not only documents and contacts that they scrutinize; they also mess with your social media accounts.
+When the government investigates, they scrutinize not only documents and contacts but also mess with your social media accounts.
 They take note of those undesirable tweets or Facebook statuses which can significantly affect your chances of winning the case.

 This still goes back to the importance of online reputation.
 There is nothing wrong with frequently updating your social media status.
 However, you have to draw a line between private and public information.

 Protecting yourself doesn’t only refer to one’s life.
 It can also refer to one’s self-worth or self-confidence.